Fertilizing your Aloes

 · Is for the development of flowers, fruits, seeds

-· Is for greater vigour to tolerate changing weather conditions - important in these times of climate change
+· Is for greater vigor to tolerate changing weather conditions - important in these times

 · Is for helping plants combat disease better